 More benefits of meditation in nature

-Ever wondered why meditation retreats and monasteries are located in deep forests?
+Ever wondered why meditation retreats and monasteries are located in mountains or deep forests?
 Nature meditations allow us to become more receptive to our natural environment.
 We stop viewing nature as inert and start viewing it as alive and breathing, filled with mystery and wonderment.
 Nature comes delightfully alive, rekindling our exuberance and improving our state of mind.
 When in nature, we can learn tremendously – nature is a place where wisdom and perception come alive.
 Meditating outdoors also activates our entire senses, allowing us to be more alert and wakeful.

 Another huge advantage of nature meditations is their ability to keep us grounded.
 When your thoughts wander off as you’re meditating outdoors, you simply have to tune your mind back by listening to the wonderful sounds of nature.
 Listen to the birds chirping, the frogs croaking, the wind whooshing through the trees and the leaves rustling all around you.
 Let nature become your meditation anchor to guide you back when your mind starts to wander.
 It’s also extremely easy to achieve mindfulness when you’re outdoors since your senses are fully engaged and your mind is rooted to the present moment.